Case Study

 THE SOLUTION

 In her ongoing search for supplemental literacy resources that might meet the district’s needs, McGilloway reviewed Storyworks and Scope magazines and shared samples with several experienced teachers for their feedback.
 She became convinced that these programs were “what we needed.”
 Mansion Avenue Elementary was using lots of novels and longer narrative texts, but Storyworks and Scope provided a library of exemplary shorter texts, especially informational texts, needed “to teach the standards thoroughly and deeply.”
 Quality authors write authentic articles on topics of high interest to children and are written in an engaging, age-appropriate style.
 The program’s online system enables teachers to search for articles according to the standard or skill they plan to teach.
 The system was also designed for seamless integration with Google Classroom, making it easy for teachers to disseminate the texts and other instructional resources.
-McGilloway shared Storyworks and Scope with Mansion Avenue Elementary’s principal, Bonnie Smeltzer, and Director Shamus Burke, and together they decided to implement the programs schoolwide.
+McGilloway shared Storyworks and Scope with Mansion Avenue Elementary’s principal, Bonnie Smeltzer, and Director Burke, and together they decided to implement the programs schoolwide.

-Since then, over the many years of integrating these Scholastic magazine programs into the ELA curriculum, the district’s literacy program has demonstrated solid performance gains on the New Jersey Student Learning Assessment, especially compared to the state’s demographically similar districts.
-School leaders and teachers have come to view the magazines as “must-have” resources.
+School leaders and teachers have come to view the magazines as “must-have” resources to support student achievement.
 They attribute their success with the magazines to the extensive collection of highly engaging articles that motivate students to learn and the variety of supporting resources aligned to each reading and writing standard, enabling teachers to meet the rigor of the standards consistently across Grades 3–6.
-(See Outcomes from Implementing Storyworks and Scope below for details.)
+(See Outcomes from Implementing Storyworks and Scope on page 5 for details.)

 SUPPORTING TEACHERS IN THEIR USE OF STORYWORKS AND SCOPE